How to Create A Vision Board in 7 Steps

 A Vision Board is a visual representation of what you would like to manifest in your life; like a personal treasure map.
 Creating a vision board is just one of many different ways to take a proactive step in creating an intentional life – one where your dreams are defined and actively pursued.
 Creating a vision board is an incredibly empowering project and, like all intentional efforts where we listen to our heart’s desires and then FOCUS our energies over time, has amazing powers to manifest those dreams into your life.

 Because it’s like owning your own pair of ruby slippers – a vehicle for attaining your heart’s desires.

-As you work through the process, remember that there is value in the process itself; not just your finished board.
+“Remember that there is value in the process itself; not just your finished board.
 It doesn’t have to be perfect.
-A good approach is to try to be curiously non-judgemental of your work as it unfolds.
-Follow the guidelines as much or as little as makes you happy; and, most all, have fun with it!
+Try to approach the project with an attitude of non-judgemental curiosity to allow creativity to flow.
+Follow these guidelines as much or as little as makes you happy; and, most all, have fun with it!” –artist Shari Dickson

 Step One: Gather images and include a headshot of yourself.

 You can cut out pictures, images, words, phrases, quotes, or even poems.
 Above all be sure you have a picture of yourself to place on your board.
 This is important because it grounds the vision to YOU.
 You can take pictures with your camera and print them out.
 Gather images from magazines or print out images from the internet.
 You can even draw something yourself.
 Assembling enough material may take some time.
 Get accustomed to doing this every time you see a something that speaks to your heart, then when it’s time to do a new board, you already have some material ready to go.